Sea Breeze

 Outcome

-At the same time, the specification of marine-grade finishes, high-performance coatings, and engineered tolerances ensures the building remains robust within its coastal environment.
+At the same time, the specification of marine-grade finishes and high-performance glazing ensures the building is suited to its coastal setting and will perform reliably over time.